Chart Color Schemes

 Padstow has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, Padstow's population is estimated at around 14,144 people.
-This reflects an increase of 127 individuals since the 2021 Census, which reported a population of 14,017 people.
-The change is inferred from AreaSearch's estimate of the resident population at 14,046 following examination of the latest ERP data release by ABS (June 2024), along with an additional 73 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,643 persons per square kilometer, placing Padstow in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration primarily drove population growth for the suburb, contributing approximately 81.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Padstow's estimated population is around 14,906.
+This shows an increase of 889 people since the 2021 Census, which reported a population of 14,017.
+The change is inferred from AreaSearch's estimation of resident population at 14,007, following examination of ABS's latest ERP data release in June 2024, and an additional 73 validated new addresses since the Census date.
+This results in a density ratio of 2,786 persons per square kilometer, placing Padstow in the upper quartile relative to national locations assessed by AreaSearch.
+Padstow's growth rate of 6.3% since census is within 1.2 percentage points of the SA4 region (7.5%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Padstow is expected to grow by just below the median of statistical areas across the nation by 2041, with an increase of 678 persons reflecting a gain of approximately 4.4% over the 17 years.
+Considering projected demographic shifts, Padstow is expected to grow by approximately 660 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.0% in total over the 17-year period.

 Frequently Asked Questions - Population